Lee Coleman; 1953 – 2017

 and even though it was a Ford I think there was common ground to be found;

 Last May Lee also told me “I’m going to fix up a van to travel… would love to see the lake house.”

-Yep, I think that its the worst part of growing up.
+Yep, losing those ‘links’ to our past – is the worst part of growing up.